-The Nelson World Human Rights Moot Court Competition (Competition) is organized by the Centre for Human Rights, Faculty of Law, University of Pretoria (Centre), the Academy on Human Rights and Humanitarian Law, American University, Washington College of Law (The Academy) and the United Nations Human Rights Council Branch at the OHCHR (HRCB).
+The Nelson World Human Rights Moot Court Competition (Competition) is organised by the Centre for Human Rights, Faculty of Law, University of Pretoria (Centre); the Academy on Human Rights and Humanitarian Law, American University, Washington College of Law (Academy); and the United Nations Human Rights Council Branch at the OHCHR (HRCB).

-The 11th Nelson Mandela World Human Rights Moot Court Competition is scheduled to take place at the Palais des Nations in Geneva, Switzerland, from 15 to 19 July 2019.
+The 13th Nelson Mandela World Human Rights Moot Court Competition is scheduled to take place at the Palais des Nations in Geneva, Switzerland, from 12 to 16 July 2021.
 Participation in the Moot is open to students from all Universities in the world.

-Every University in the world is invited to enter one team, consisting of 2 students, at the undergraduate or Master's level, and in any academic discipline.
-Students must not have received their graduation certificates on the final day of the Competition.
 As far as possible, team composition should reflect gender diversity.
 Students are required to argue a hypothetical case as if they were appearing in front of a regional human rights court, and to do so on the basis of international (including regional) human rights law.